thomas-hervey/dev-setup/README.md

 ## MODIFICATION

 This code has been forked from Donne Martin's dev-setup.
 Please see his work before looing into this repository.
 I have made subjective alterations for my needs.
+For example, as of now, I don't use the 'bootstrap.sh' file at all.

 ## Motivation